dereuromark/cakephp-templating/docs/Helper/Icon.md

 # Icon Helper

 A CakePHP helper to handle most common font icons.
-Contains convenience wrappers.
+Contains convenience wrappers and overview in backend.

 ## Setup
 Include helper in your AppView class as